2023 Japanese Cherry Blossom Forecast | 11 Best Places to See Japanese Cherry Blossoms in Japan!

 ② Rikugien (六義園の桜)

-Around the cherry blossom season, Rikugien is most famous for their weeping cherry blossom tree that is 15m (almost 50ft) high and 20m (65ft) wide.
-At night there is a light up of the weeping cherry blossom tree that makes it one of Tokyo's most famous cherry blossom viewing spots at night.
-The garden itself is a beautiful traditional Japanese garden that was first built in 1695 under the orders of the famous Tokugawa warlord.
+During the cherry blossom season, Rikugien is most famous for the garden's huge weeping cherry blossom tree, which towers above at 15m (almost 50ft) high and 20m (65ft) wide, with blooms said to "pour like a waterfall."
+At night the weeping cherry blossom tree is lit from below, making it one of Tokyo's most famous nighttime cherry blossom viewing spots.
+Aside from its spectacular sakura, Rikugien is a traditional Japanese garden, first constructed by a local samurai in 1695, with permission from the Tokugawa shogunate.

 ③ Sumida Park (隅田公園)

 Right next to the popular sightseeing area of Asakusa, and with a great view of Tokyo Skytree in the background, the many sakura trees that grow along the water on the Sumida River make it a beautiful place to take a walk under the fluttering pink petals and breathe in the fresh spring air.